Engineering Intelligence Tools | EI Tools Comparison

 Alignment

-We grade EI tools on Alignment based on how well they track things like the type of work being done, the resources being allocated to the work, and the impact of the work in terms of goals and outcomes.
+We grade EI tools on Alignment based on how well they track the big-picture view: Are we working on the right priorities?
+Are resources being spent wisely?
+What's the impact of the work in terms of goals and outcomes?

 Ease of Adoption

-Ease of Adoption goes way beyond ease of implementation.
-In this day and age, any SaaS tool worth its salt shouldn’t require days or weeks in man-housr to "install" anyway.
+In this day and age, any SaaS tool worth its salt shouldn’t require days or weeks in man-hours to "install" anyway.

 Examples include features that improve data hygiene, and features that instill habits of using data for decision making.